felt-mx/snowman-ai-chatbot/README.md

 # Snowman Artificial Intelligence Chatbot Guide

-This readme.md demonstrates how to train and load the models and discord bot.
+This readme demonstrates how to train and load the models and discord bot.

 ## Overview